 Two of the proposed GO Rail stations are located within the Highway 7 Corridor.
-The most westerly one would be located on the CP Rail line in Woodbridge (lands which are currently subject to OPA 240 - see draft OPA 661).
-Although it would not be directly located on Highway 7 (owing to topographical constraints where the rail line crosses the highway), this location has the opportunity to serve the Woodbridge community.
+The most westerly one would be located on the CP Rail line near the Woodbridge Fairgrounds (lands which are currently subject to OPA 240 - see draft OPA 661).
+Although not directly located on Highway 7 this location has the opportunity to serve the local area of Woodbridge.
 The York Region Transportation Master Plan places its implementation at 2021 or beyond.

-The most easterly station location is located on the Bradford GO Rail line near its crossing of the Highway 7 Corridor in Concord (lands currently subject to OPA 450).
+The most easterly station location is located on the Bradford GO Rail line with a potential to develop transit infrastructure virtually on top of the Highway 7 Corridor in Concord (lands currently subject to OPA 450).
 Direct and convenient connections can be made between the east-west rapid transit service on Highway 7 and the commuter GO Rail services.
 The York Region Transportation Master Plan recommends that this station be built within the next ten years.
 Commuter services would provide a direct connection to Union Station.
 With the implementation of these key transit components, the surrounding area therefore achieves an exceptionally high degree of accessibility and becomes a prime location for intensified employment and residential development.